process meaning

 - VerbSGprocessesPRprocessingPT, PPprocessed

-- VT To perform a particular process.
+- (transitive) To perform a particular process.

 - We have processed the data using our proven techniques, and have come to the following conclusions.

-- VT To treat with a substance.
+- (transitive) To treat with a substance.

 - To retrieve, store, classify, manipulate, transmit etc. (data, signals, etc.), especially using computer techniques.